Gallo Record Company

 Gallo Record Company is the largest (and oldest independent) record label in South Africa.
-It is based in Johannesburg, South Africa, and is owned by Arena Holdings.
+It is based in Johannesburg, and is owned by Arena Holdings.
 The current Gallo Record Company is a hybrid of two South African record labels, rivals between the 1940s and 1980s: the original Gallo Africa (1926–85) and G.R.C.
 (Gramophone Record Company, 1939–85).
-In 1985 Gallo Africa acquired G.R.C.; as a result, Gallo Africa became known as Gallo-GRC.
+In 1985, Gallo Africa acquired G.R.C.; as a result, Gallo Africa became known as Gallo-GRC.
 Five years after the acquisition, the company was renamed Gallo Record Company.

 History

 Eric Gallo set up a one-man business, the Brunswick Gramophone House, in 1926.
 The record shop was originally devised to distribute records from the US-based Brunswick Records into South Africa.
 However, noticing the lack of recording facilities (as well as the amount of local talent) in the country, Gallo decided to form a recording studio in 1932 and, borrowing equipment (and a sound engineer) from the then just-defunct Metropole company in the United Kingdom, Gallo opened the "Gallo Recording Studios" under the auspices of Gallo Africa (using a red rooster as the company's symbol, which remains today).
-Gallo was South Africa's first recording company and became home to a number of classic recordings, including the infamous "Mbube" (recorded in 1939 by Solomon Linda and his "Original Evening Birds").
+Gallo was South Africa's first recording company and became home to a number of classic recordings, including "Mbube" (recorded in 1939 by Solomon Linda and his "Original Evening Birds").
 A wealth of local artists had recordings released on Gallo's many labels, including "Singer", "Gallotone", "Gallo New Sound", "USA", and many more.
 African music (or "black music", as it was then known) was produced by Griffith Motsieloa, a local talent scout whom Gallo had recruited to his fold.

 Throughout the 1950s, Gallo remained successful, though it was competing against the South African branch of EMI.
 EMI's African music division, led by black talent scout Rupert Bopape, prospered well into the early 1960s with marabi and African jazz recordings by the Dark City Sisters and others.
 Gallo lost sales in its own black music unit, led by saxophonist-producer Reggie Msomi and scout Walter Nhlapo, and so, in 1964, the company poached Bopape to join Gallo.
 Bopape formed the Mavuthela Music Company division of Gallo Africa, recording famous and local mbaqanga and jive artists, and was promoted as "South Africa's Motown" (the acclaimed Mavuthela quintet, the Mahotella Queens, was perhaps the South African equivalent to Motown's trio of stars, The Supremes).
 Dozens of recordings were issued on labels such as "Motella", "Gumba Gumba", "CTC Star Records", "FGB", "Gallotone", "USA", and many more.
 Also in the 1950s they started producing the Gallotone guitar.